New to Telerik UI for BlazorStart a free 30-day trial

 To enable global automatic discovery of the Telerik MCP Server in Visual Studio, add the above .mcp.json file to your user directory (%USERPROFILE%), for example, C:\Users\____\.mcp.json.

-Once the Telerik MCP server is added, make sure that the telerik_blazor_assistant tool is enabled (checked) in the Copilot Chart window's tool selection dropdown.
-The Telerik MCP server may get disabled and you may see "🔧10/11" in the selected tools dropdown when starting a new chat, changing threads, or relaunching Visual Studio.
-This is a known issue for MCPs that is being investigated.
+Once the Telerik MCP server is added, make sure that the telerikBlazorAssistant tool is enabled (checked) in the Copilot Chat window's tool selection dropdown.
+This dropdown opens when clicking on a wrench icon 🔧 at the bottom of the Copilot Window.
+The Telerik MCP server may get disabled when starting a new chat, changing threads, or relaunching Visual Studio.
+This is a known issue with MCP servers in general.

 VS Code

-To enable the Telerik MCP Server in a specific workspace or Blazor app, add a .vscode folder with an mcp.json file at the root of the workspace:
+To enable the Telerik MCP Server in a specific workspace, Blazor app, or globally, add a .vscode folder with an mcp.json file at the root of the workspace, app, or your user folder, respectively.

 JSON